JustinLove/alchemy_tutor/notes.md

 - check hanging with special detectors??
 - odd mana failed to detect - tough to detect since acid reacts with lots of things
 - is solidifying molten metal with [water] useful?
+- lower west desert missing frogs - not consistent, but does happen in testing

 ## Possible mod conflict
 - x master location dedicated file